 The yak (Bos grunniens) is a domesticated bovid species that is found in the mountainous region of southern Central Asia, through to the Tibetan Plateau and into Mongolia and Russia.
 Yaks have been kept for their meat, milk, fiber, and also as beasts of burden for thousands of years.
 However, yaks cannot survive without grass and thus cannot be used for long distance travel with barren landscapes.

-The Arctic fox (Vulpes lagopus) is one of the most common Arctic tundra animals and thus finds its comfortable position in our list of “Animals That Live In The Tundra” The fox has a thick fur that turns from brown to white in winter, and a rounded body shape that helps conserve heat.
+The Arctic fox (Vulpes lagopus) is one of the most common Arctic tundra animals.
+The fox has a thick fur that turns from brown to white in winter, and a rounded body shape that helps conserve heat.
 It has a wide prey base that includes lemmings, voles, fish, seabirds, and more.

 Noted for the strong odor emitted by males of the species during the seasonal rut, the muskox (Ovibos moschatus) is also one of the tundra animals.
 The odor aids the males in attracting females during the mating season.
 Muskox also has thick coats that protect them from the cold weather of their habitat.
 These animals inhabit the Canadian Arctic region and also Greenland.
 Siberia, Norway, Sweden, and Alaska have some small introduced populations of the musk ox.